ToadResearch/MedSchool/README.md

       - But is this even possible?
 Well, Epic recently released a [paper](https://arxiv.org/pdf/2508.12104) finding scaling laws in clinical event models, and Google just trained a [model](https://research.google/blog/vaultgemma-the-worlds-most-capable-differentially-private-llm/) with differential privacy that shows no memorization, given admittedly short 50-token seed sequences.
 You do the math...

       - We don't think this has been tried before, and is at least worth studying.
-We don't have the means to do this by ourselves, much less the capacity to test or release the data with any high-level of confidence, but if anybody's interested 😅
+We don't have the means to do this by ourselves -- much less the capacity to test or release the data with any high-level of confidence!
+But if anybody's interested 😅